 Under new manager Hughie Jennings, Wild Bill bounced back in a big way.
 Donovan enjoyed his finest season in 1907, when he posted a 25-4 record with a 2.19 ERA, despite missing the first six weeks of the season because he wasn't "in shape" to pitch.
 In The Neyer/James Guide to Pitchers, a Bill James statistical analysis proclaims Donovan's 1907 campaign the luckiest pitching season in baseball history; according to James, Donovan's merely passable ERA should have produced a record more like 16-13.
 In the campaign's most crucial series, Donovan escaped two bases loaded jams to defeat Philadelphia 5-4 on the last Friday in September, and after two off days, came back Monday to pitch all 17 innings of a tie game, the last 10 brilliantly, to keep Detroit in first place.
 In the Tigers' five game loss to the Chicago Cubs in that year's World Series, Donovan pitched all 12 innings of Game 1, which ended in a 3-3 tie, and lost Game 4 by a score of 6-1.

 Wild Bill suffered from a sore arm again in 1909, but won eight of 15 decisions, including four by shutout.
-He was effective down the stretch as the Tigers held off the emerging Philadelphia Athletics by 3 ½ games and returned to the World Series for the third straight year.
-Wild Bill went the distance in a 7-2 Game 2 win, but gave up the first two runs in an 8-0 loss in Game 7.
+He was effective down the stretch as the Tigers held off the emerging Philadelphia Athletics by 3 ½ games and returned to the World Series for the third straight year, this time facing Honus Wagner and the Pittsburgh Pirates.
+Wild Bill went the distance in a 7-2 Game 2 win, but gave up the first two runs in an 8-0 loss in the deciding Game 7.

 Sore arm behind him, Donovan won 17 games in 1910 and 10 in 1911, but he started and won just one game in 1912, and served as a scout for the "Jungaleers."
 Midway through the season, Tigers President Frank Navin announced that "Jennings seems to have lost his grip" and that "a change might do the team good," and hinted that his popular pitcher would be Jennings's successor at the end of the season (Jennings held the job until 1920).
 Navin farmed Donovan to Providence of the International League for managerial experience.
 Wild Bill left Nellie behind, became a part owner of the club the following year and appeared in 17 games as a pitcher in 1913 and 1914.
 That summer, the franchise was sold to Boston, and Donovan managed young Babe Ruth.